 Galvanized Yankees were Confederate soldiers imprisoned during the Civil War who won their freedom by swearing their allegiance to the Union and enlisting in the Union Army.
 Due to doubts of their ultimate loyalty, they were generally assigned to posts far from the Civil War battlefields, often protecting the trails and settlements in the American West.

 Numbering about 6,000 men, there were six regiments of these U.S. volunteers during 1864 and 1865.
-The term “galvanized” rebels or Yankees was coined by Samuel Bowles, a newspaper reporter, referring to galvanized metal, which turns colors when it is coated with zinc.
+The term “galvanized” rebels or Yankees was coined by Samuel Bowles, a newspaper reporter, referring to galvanized metal, which turns colors when coated with zinc.

 In the early days of the war, prison camps were merely holding areas where men waited to be exchanged for equal numbers of prisoners held by the other side.

 In 1863, however, the prisoner exchange system had broken down, causing prison camps to become permanent areas of incarceration, where growing numbers of men had no hope of release until the end of the war.
-Prison camps were horrible, filthy places that lacked all the basic necessities of life.
+Prison camps were horrible, filthy places that lacked all the necessities of life.

 Worn-out clothing offered little protection from the elements, and the only shelter for the men was what they could improvise for themselves.
 They were seldom issued new clothing and often starved due to meager food allowances.
 Many saw enlistment in the enemy forces as an escape and took advantage of the personnel shortage in either army by joining it.